CARIBOU BIOSCIENCES, INC. (NAS - GuruFocus.com

 Did you lose money on investments in Caribou Biosciences?
 If so, please visit Caribou Biosciences, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Feb.
-15, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or otherwise acquired: (a) Caribou Biosciences, Inc. ("Caribou" or the "Company") (NASDAQ: CRBU) common stock pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about July 23, 2021 (the "IPO" or "Offering"); and/or (b) Caribou securities between July 23, 2021 and December 9, 2022, both dates inclusive (the "Class Period").
+22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired: (a) Caribou Biosciences, Inc. ("Caribou" or the "Company") (NASDAQ: CRBU) common stock pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about July 23, 2021 (the "IPO" or "Offering"); and/or (b) Caribou securities between July 23, 2021 and December 9, 2022, both dates inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Act of 1933 and the Securities Exchange Act of 1934.

 Caribou is a clinical-stage biopharmaceutical company that engages in the development of genome-edited allogeneic cell therapies for the treatment of hematologic malignancies and solid tumors in the U.S. and internationally.
 The Company is developing, among other product candidates, CB-010, an allogeneic anti-CD19 CAR-T cell therapy that is in a Phase 1 clinical trial, referred to as "ANTLER", to treat relapsed or refractory B cell non-Hodgkin lymphoma ("r/r B-NHL").